mdom/txtnish/README.md

 ### ipfs_gateway

-When you subscribe to a ipns:// address, txtnish will call this gateway to get the users twtfile.
-Defaults to http://localhost:8080 and falls back to https://ipfs.io if txtnish can't reach the gateway.
+When you subscribe to an `ipns://` address, txtnish will call this gateway to get the users twtfile.
+Defaults to `http://localhost:8080` and falls back to `https://ipfs.io` if txtnish can't reach the gateway.

 ## Publish with scp